It’s Time to Let Go of What Was…

 When a traumatic event occurs in our lives, we have a choice to make:

-The trouble is that the Safety Zone isn’t very fulfilling as it is often filled with the mundane and the predicable and with feelings of loneliness, unhappiness and where emptiness can creep in – but at least it’s a safe, predicable place where you can’t get hurt again!
+The trouble is that the Safety Zone isn’t very fulfilling as it is often filled with the mundane and the predicable and with feelings of repetitiveness, loneliness, unhappiness and where it’s where emptiness can creep in – but at least it’s a safe, predicable place.

 This is the toughest place to be – as it is fraught with anxiety, fear, doubt, longing, despair and sadness as well as excitement & uncertainty.